suyogkandel/TrekkingEquipmentRental/README.md

-Trekking Equipment Rental</r>
+Trekking Equipment Rental<br>
-It is my seventh semester major project.</br>
+It is my seventh semester major project.<br>
-It uses React as frontend and Laravel as backend.</br>
+It uses React as frontend and Laravel as backend.<br>